Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

 Special purpose Lathe machine Machine:

-Special purpose lathe machine is used for performing the specific special tasks which cannot be performed by an ordinary lathe.
+A special purpose lathe machine is used for performing specific special tasks which cannot be performed by an ordinary lathe.
 Some type of special-purpose Lathe are as follow:

 Gap bed lathe Machine: